codebearsteam/daily-log/assets/blog_post_2.md

 This amazing summer would not be amazing without our team and the help of other supportive people:

-* Our team's coaches: **Jano, Laura, Glauber, Dani, David and Chiara**, thank you so much for all you help, time, energy, patience, white-board sessions, source-code sessions, exercises and so much more.
+* Our team's coaches: **Chiara, Dani, David, Glauber, Jano** and **Laura**, thank you so much for all you help, time, energy, patience, white-board sessions, source-code sessions, exercises and so much more.
-* Other coaches: **Remi, Andray, Alon and Liron** for helping on specific topics and substituting for coaches on vacation.
+* Other coaches: **Alon, Andrey, Liron** and **Remi** for helping on specific topics and substituting for coaches on vacation.
-* Our mentor: **Lisa**, thanks for your availability for questions and tips about diaspora.
+* Our supervisor: **Fanny**, thank you for caring for our well-being throughout the summer and always being there for questions.
-* Our supervisor: **Funny**, thank you for caring for our well-being throughout the summer.
+* Our mentor: **Lisa**, thanks for your availability for questions and tips about diaspora\*.
 * Diaspora community: Thank you for being so responsive and helpful, and for keeping such a pleasant communication with your contributers.
-Special thanks for members who reviewed patiently and commented on our code- **@Flaburgan, @SuperTux88 and @svbergerem**.
+Special thanks for members who reviewed patiently and commented on our code- **@Flaburgan, @SuperTux88** and **@svbergerem**.
 * Our coaching company: thank you **SoundCloud** for hosting us and suppling us with a brilliant learning atmosphere and amazing coffee.
 <div style="text-align:center"><img src ="http://content.mycutegraphics.com/graphics/thankyou/owl-chalkboard-thank-you.png" /></div>